 Lee lives in Las Vegas with his wife, Dana, and children, Graham and Katie.
 Greg and Dana are active in many parts of the Las Vegas Community, including Nevada Women’s Philanthropy, Bank of America Community Foundation, Teach for America, and Communities in Schools.
 Lee is a graduate of Harvard College and USC Law School.

 Andre Carrier is President and COO of Eureka Casinos, a company that operates casinos in Las Vegas, NV, Mesquite, NV and Seabrook NH.
 Andre maintains a balanced combination of executive leadership, classical hotelier discipline and advanced analytical and financial understanding to successfully manage complex hotel-casino, food and beverage operations.

 Carrier is a graduate of Cornell University School of Hotel Administration and his commitment to education and continual improvement sees him continue his studies at Harvard Business School's Presidents Program.

 He began his career at Sahara Resorts/Santa Fe Gaming, where he held positions including Vice President of Marketing and Vice President Administration and Development.
 In 1999, Steve Wynn recognized his talents and enlisted him to lead Golden Nugget Laughlin, as Chief Operating Officer.
 Carrier ultimately became COO of both Golden Nugget Las Vegas and Laughlin.

 In 2007, Carrier chose to join longtime friend, Greg Lee, to assist in the operation and future development of Eureka Casinos.
-Their leadership paved the way for Eureka to be named as one of Fortune magazine's top 100 companies to work for in America in 2018.
+Their leadership paved the way for Eureka to be named as one of Fortune magazine's top 100 companies to work for in America, ranking number 35 in 2019.

 FRANK A. TODDRE